alonrbar/easy-template-x/README.md

     // Plugin logic goes here:
     public simpleTagReplacements(tag: Tag, data: ScopeData): void {

+        // Get the value to use from the input data. const value = data.getScopeData<RawXmlContent>();
+        if (value && typeof value.xml === 'string') {

             // Tag.xmlTextNode always reference the actual xml text node.
-        // In MS Word each text node is wrapped by a <w:t> node so we retrieve that. const wordTextNode = this.utilities.docxParser.containingTextNode(tag.xmlTextNode);
+            // In MS Word each text node is wrapped by a <w:t> node so we retrieve that. const wordTextNode = officeMarkup.query.containingTextNode(tag.xmlTextNode);

-        // Get the value to use from the input data. const value = data.getScopeData() as RawXmlContent;
-        if (value && typeof value.xml === 'string') {

-            // If it contains a "xml" string property parse it and insert. const newNode = this.utilities.xmlParser.parse(value.xml);
+            // If it contains an "xml" string property, parse it and insert
+            // the content next to the placeholder tag. const newNode = xml.parser.parse(value.xml);
-            XmlNode.insertBefore(newNode, wordTextNode);
+            xml.modify.insertBefore(newNode, wordTextNode);
         }

-        // Remove the placeholder node.
+        // Remove the placeholder tag.
-        // We can be sure that only the placeholder is removed since easy-template-x
-        // makes sure that each tag is isolated into it's own separate <w:t> node.
-        XmlNode.remove(wordTextNode);
+        officeMarkup.modify.removeTag(tag.xmlTextNode);
     }
 }
 ```